20Tauri/DoxyDoxygen/README.md

    * [XmlDoc]
    * [YuiDoc]
    * ...

-It's designed to provide:

-   * capability to *update* existing comments,
-   * a [large support of languages](https://github.com/20Tauri/DoxyDoxygen/blob/master/COMPARE.md) (with more than 40 languages supported)
+   * and a [large support of programming languages](https://github.com/20Tauri/DoxyDoxygen/blob/master/COMPARE.md) (more than 40)
-   * an easy and powerful documenting style configuration,
-   * a deep language comprehension (examine function body to determine parameters types),
+   * configurables styles,
    * sub-plugins support,
    * ...